ijudge-hub/ia-codyssey/README.md

 # ia-codyssey
-to connect Codyssey and Github

-# Codyssey AI Assignments

-This repository contains my assignments for the Codyssey AI course.
+Assignments and project documentation for the Codyssey AI course.

 ---